spacecomputerio/threshold/README.md

 The following crates are included in this repo:

-- [x] `threshold`: The main crate that includes the core functionality / threshold cryptography implementation.
+- [threshold](./threshold/README.md): The main crate that includes the core functionality / threshold cryptography implementation.
-- [x] `threshold-cli`: A command line interface for the `threshold` crate.
+- [threshold-cli](./threshold-cli/README.md): A command line interface for the `threshold` crate.
 This crate is used to generate keys and manage threshold committees.
-- [ ] `threshold-peer`: A crate that includes the p2p functionality for running a threshold committee.
+- `threshold-peer` (WIP): A crate that includes the p2p functionality for running a threshold committee.

 ## Usage